 What We Fund

-We believe all people with disabilities have a right to pursue competitive, integrated employment and live with dignity within our communities.
+Kessler Foundation leads the nation in funding innovative programs that expand opportunities for employment for people with disabilities.
+Our grantmaking is grounded in the belief that all people with disabilities have a right to pursue competitive, integrated employment and live with dignity within our communities.
 Inclusion in the workplace is the primary focus of our grant funding, which helps people with disabilities find meaningful work and gain independence.

 The mission of Kessler Foundation is to improve quality of life for people with disabilities through discovery, innovation, demonstration, application, and dissemination.